gh-xd/gh-xd.github.io/_pages/about.md

 # Miscellaneous

-### - Master thesis

-Development of a method for company-specific advancement of digital engineering based on AI-functionalities at the example of a voice-controlled 3D-CAD application
+Master thesis: Development of a method for company-specific advancement of digital engineering based on AI-functionalities at the example of a voice-controlled 3D-CAD application

-### - Student research project

-Study of the influences of Industry 4.0 on product development
+Master student thesis: Study of the influences of Industry 4.0 on product development